KaustubhPawar22/hr-analytics/README.md

-# HR Analytics Dashboard — Workforce Insights & Attrition Trends
+# HR Analytics — Workforce Insights & Attrition Trends

 ## Overview

-This project simulates a real-world HR analytics scenario using synthetically generated employee data to demonstrate end-to-end analytics workflows, dashboard design, and business insight generation.
+This project simulates a real-world HR analytics scenario using synthetically generated employee data to demonstrate professional analytics workflows, dashboard design, and business insight generation.

-The objective is to build a comprehensive HR dashboard that provides both executive-level summaries and detailed employee records to support data-driven workforce planning.

-An interactive Tableau dashboard is used to explore hiring trends, workforce demographics, performance patterns, and compensation metrics.
+The objective is to diagnose workforce structure, compensation dynamics, and attrition patterns, and to evaluate whether employee churn can be predicted using available HR data.

+The project is intentionally split into two parts:

+- Business-focused workforce analytics (Part A)
+- CRISP-DM–based attrition modeling (Part B)

+This mirrors real analytics practice: **strategic insight first, predictive modeling second.**

+An interactive Tableau dashboard complements the Python analysis for executive exploration.

 > **Note:** The dataset used in this project is synthetic and generated using Python.
-Insights are illustrative and intended to demonstrate analytical techniques rather than reflect real organizational data.
+Insights are illustrative and intended to demonstrate analytical methodology rather than reflect real organizational data.

 ---

+## Project Structure

+hr-analytics/
+│
+├ notebooks/
+│ ├ hr_storytelling_final.ipynb # Business insights & executive storytelling
+│ └ hr_crispdm_final_report.ipynb # CRISP-DM modeling pipeline
+│
+├ data/
+│ └ HumanResources_India.csv
+│
+├ artifacts/ # Optional PDFs / presentation assets
+├ README.md
+├ requirements.txt
+└ LICENSE

 ---